School feeding in low-income countries: Country involvement in school feeding programs

-According to the International Food Policy Research Institute, there are five stages of school feeding.
-The first stage includes school feeding programs that rely mostly on external funding and implementation, while the last stage includes school feeding programs that rely mostly on internal government funding and implementation.
-Countries that are within the first stage include Afghanistan and Sudan, where country governments are unable to lead school feeding programs.
-Countries that are within the fifth stage include Chile and India, which have functional, country-led school feeding programs.
-For example, the Government of Chile has provided a school feeding program for over 40 years through the La Junta Nacional de Auxilio Escolar y Becas (National Board of School Aid and Scholarships) through a public-private partnership.
-This program involves technology that allows food to be centrally mass-produced and then distributed across the country.
-Additionally, the Government of India has supported school feeding programs since 2001, when the country recognized Indians' Constitutional Right to Food.
-Countries that are in the middle of the stages, such as Kenya and Ecuador may have some but not all of the governmental policies, financial capacities, or institutional capacities to operate school feeding programs without external funding or implementation.
+According to the International Food Policy Research Institute, school feeding systems progress through five stages.
+The first stage includes programs largely dependent on external funding and implementation, while the fifth stage includes programs primarily funded and implemented by national governments.
+Afghanistan and Sudan, for example, fall into the first stage, as their governments are unable to independently operate school feeding programs.
+In contrast, countries such as Chile and India are in the fifth stage and operate long-standing, country-led school feeding programs.
+Chile has provided school meals for more than 40 years through the Junta Nacional de Auxilio Escolar y Becas (National Board of School Aid and Scholarships), which uses centralized food production and distribution.
+India has supported school feeding since 2001, when the constitutional right to food was recognized.
+Countries in the intermediate stages, such as Kenya and Ecuador, possess some but not all of the necessary policies, financial resources, or institutional capacities to operate school feeding programs without external support.

 Involvement of the World Food Programme

-In terms of external funding and implementation, the United Nations World Food Programme (WFP) is the world's leading provider of school feeding program financial contributions and program development.
-WFP currently provides school feeding resources to an average of 22 million children in school, about half of whom are girls, across 70 countries.
-The total financial contribution for these programs is almost US$500 million per year.
-Many governments work alongside WFP in school-feeding programs, though in countries where the government is non-functional or corrupt, WFP may work on its own or with other non-governmental organizations.
-The World Food Programme has estimated that US$3.2 billion is needed each year to feed the 66 million school-age children around the globe, an amount of US$50 per child.
+The United Nations World Food Programme (WFP) is the world's leading provider of school feeding resources, supporting approximately 22 million schoolchildren, about half of whom are girls, across 70 countries.
+The total financial contribution for these programs is nearly per year.
+In many cases, WFP works alongside governments, but in countries with corrupt or non-functional governments, it may operate independently or in partnership with non-governmental organizations (NGOs).
+WFP estimates that US$3.2 billion is needed each year to feed the world's 66 million hungry school-age children, approximately US$50 per child.

-WFP has been working with governments around the world for over 45 years, but is shifting from a food aid organization to food assistance organization, working to move away from "individual, isolated projects to more strategic and comprehensive approaches".
-To foster government ownership of school meals, WFP has implemented eight quality standards that guide the design and implementation of sustainable school meal programs:
+WFP has been working with governments around the world for more than 45 years but is transitioning from a food-aid organization to a food-assistance organization, working to move away from "individual, isolated projects to more strategic and comprehensive approaches".
+To foster government ownership of school feeding, WFP has established eight quality standards for designing and implementing sustainable programs: